notthetup/awesome-webaudio/readme.md

 - [osc-msg](https://github.com/mohayonao/osc-msg) - OSC message decoder/encoder with fault tolerance.
 - [Meyda](https://github.com/hughrawlinson/meyda) - Audio feature extraction library including a variety of widely used audio features.
 - [Pizzicato](https://github.com/alemangui/pizzicato) - A library that aims to simplify the creation and manipulation sounds in the browser.
+- [Mooog](https://github.com/mattlima/mooog) - Tools that simplify working with AudioNodes, inspired by jQuery and mixing tables.

 ### Utilities
 - [resampler](https://github.com/notthetup/resampler) - A utility for resampling audio.